-Planning and Zoning works closely with the community in each area of the City to carry out City Council's 2004-2015 Strategic Plan and Community Vision for vibrant, walkable neighborhoods, protected natural resources, and vital Main Street business districts.
-With the community as our partner in creating neighborhood plans and reviewing applications for new development, we can continue to expect high quality development according to the Vision we developed together.
+Planning and Zoning works closely with the community in each area of the City to carry out City Council's 2004-2015 Strategic Plan for vibrant, amenity-rich neighborhoods, protected historic resources, and vital local businesses.
+With the community as our partner in developing neighborhood plans and reviewing proposals for development projects and businesses, we continue to deliver on the Vision we have developed together.

-Preserve our History and Culture: Two historic districts, two review boards, and strong preservation elements in our Comprehensive Plan and Small Area Plans ensure that we preserve our City's important historic assets.
-Current initiatives will expand the historic districts and preserve 100-year old buildings throughout Alexandria.
+Preserving our History: With two historic districts, two review boards, and strong preservation elements in the City's Master Plan and Historic Preservation Design Guidelines and Policies, we preserve our City's important historic assets.
+The Historic Preservation Division reviews requests for alterations to buildings and other structures for compliance with the City's Historic Preservation standards within the historic districts and for 100-year old buildings throughout Alexandria.

 Supporting Businesses: Businesses are attracted to Alexandria for its unique charm, diversity and accessibility.
 Initiatives such as the King Street Retail Strategy and the Mt.
 Vernon Avenue Business Area Plan have stimulated the City's most-notable retail areas, Old Town (King St) and Del Ray (Mount Vernon Avenue), which preserve the traditional urban feel, create vital sidewalks with unique local businesses, and provide parking and transit options.
 The Zoning Division promotes a business-friendly environment through programs such as the Outdoor Dining Program, King St. A-Frame Sign Program and the Administrative Special Use Permit process.